MailTape/MailTape-v1/_posts/2023-02-05-Lecomte-de-Brégeot.md

 ## [Lecomte de Brégeot](https://elorisaxl.bandcamp.com/album/the-blue-of-distance) - Nerves
 Sarah: **"**Another track from Lecomte de Brégeot to close out this playlist.
 As always, the retro rippling basslines cast a sort of signature for Lecomte's work.
 The synths are intimidating and yet inviting at once, I love how the vocals and cymbals whisper to each other :)**"**

-<p id="outroduction">That wraps up today's morning selection, the last episode of 2022!
-Thank you for joining us, we hope it brought some light into your morning.
-Our love to r mccarthy for his delightful Sunday discoveries, and our thanks to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!
-Merry merry merry, we'll see you in 2023 :)</p>
+<p id="outroduction">That's all for this morning's selection!
+Thank you for joining us, we hope you danced :) Our love to Lecomte de Brégeot for these wonderful Sunday selections, and many many thanks to [Camille Célestin](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!</p>